Epicfisher/touhoudex-parser/README.md

 View the Generated Touhoudex JSON files in the [Dex Branch!](https://github.com/Epicfisher/TouhoudexParser/tree/dex)

+> This repo is used in my [Touhou Discord Bot](https://github.com/Epicfisher/TouhouDiscordBot) to provide Trading Card Functionality!

 ## Features

 * Parses https://en.touhouwiki.net/wiki/Touhoudex_2/Touhoudex_2 to return a list of all Touhou 'Puppets' and their Stats as a JSON file